 Why Work With NSI Gold Installers Like Third Eye Installation Systems

 Correct installation is essential regardless of the alarm grade you choose.
 As an NSI Gold approved installer, we follow strict standards that ensure your system is compliant, reliable, and suitable for insurance approval.
 Our engineers are fully trained, carry out full testing, and provide ongoing support.
-Working with us means your alarm system is installed properly, maintained correctly and set up to deliver long-term protection.
+Working with us means your alarm system is installed properly, maintained correctly, and set up to deliver long-term protection.

 If you want to know which alarm grade is right for your home or business, we can help.
 Book a free security survey and let our experienced engineers assess your property and recommend the right solution.